farcasterxyz/docs/docs/developers/guides/advanced/name-lookup.md

 limit 1;
 ```

-See [here](/reference/replicator/schema#fnames) for more details on the table schema.
+See [here](/reference/replicator/schema#fnames) for more details on the replicator table schema.